The First Day

 “That’s the easy part.
-Load fire-fighting water tanker trucks with fuel, and use the pumpers to spray it out over the crowds of The Infected.
+Load fire-fighting water tanker trucks with fuel then use the pumpers to spray it out over the crowds of The Infected.
 The hoses are mostly canvas, and shouldn’t be too damaged by having petrol pumped through them, and if they are, it shouldn’t be much, and it doesn’t matter.
 The troops doing the spraying should wear the usual fire-fighter gear to be safe from any spray blown back at them.”

-The major thinks for a moment, and says, “Too easy for failure.
+The Major thinks for a moment, and says, “Too easy for failure.
 But we can use the pumper tankers in that way.
 Sure, we’d have a smaller fuel load on them, but that way there’s only the one vehicle at the attack site for each attack unit.
 That’s less vulnerable to error or interference.
 We can shuttle trucks from big tankers further back for a big fight.”

-When the major starts issuing some orders Max walks off to see what else he can help organise or stir up.
+When the Major starts issuing some orders Max walks off to see what else he can help organise or stir up.

-The captain replies, “A lot depends on the ground, but a trench is usually easier and quicker to do than several post holes.
+The Captain replies, “A lot depends on the ground, but a trench is usually easier and quicker to do than several post holes.
 Why?”